Grimur12/VNL1_24_H7/DOCS/Dagbók.md

 - We got some input regarding the Class Diagram, the main objective and top priority of tomorrow is to split the diagrams into Model and the Layerd Class Diagram.

+End-of-day Results:
+  - The User Group Analysis has been completed
+  - The Wireframe sketch of the TUI has been completed
+  - The core structure of the class and model diagrams have been mostly completed, its lacking in functionality
+  - Cardinalities and relationships in the Model Diagram are almost done
+  - Layered Class Diagram is lacking in functionality but the flow has been established

 TODO:
 - [x] Finish the Github Manual
 - [ ] Finish the Class Diagram